 - 5G-AN-provided identities (e.g. CellID, TAI), available UPF(s) and DNAI(s);

-- Identifiers (i.e. FQDN or IP address) of N3 terminations provided by a W-AGF or a TNGF;
+- Identifiers (i.e. a FQDN and/or IP address(es)) of N3 terminations provided by a W-AGF or a TNGF or a TWIF;

 - Information regarding the user plane interfaces of UPF(s).
 This information may be acquired by the SMF using N4;